Remote access to on-premises applications through Azure Active Directory's Application Proxy

 - The connector sends the request to the on-premises application.

-- The response is sent through Application Proxy service and connector to the user.
+- The response is sent through the connector and Application Proxy service to the user.

-For the latest news and updates, check out the Application Proxy blog
+For the latest news and updates, see the Application Proxy blog